TechDataMan/BlogPost/README.md

 ## Project "Write a Data Science Blog Post"

-This project is part of my Udacity´s Data Scientist nanodegree program.
+This project is part of my Udacity´s Data Scientist Nanodegree Program.

 ### Table of Contents